Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce RTX 3080 is 32% quicker than the Radeon RX 6950 XT overall, due to its higher bandwidth. (explain)
+Memory BandwidthAs far as performance goes, the GeForce RTX 3080 should theoretically be quite a bit better than the Radeon RX 6950 XT overall. (explain)

-Texel RateThe Radeon RX 6950 XT will be quite a bit (about 57%) faster with regards to texture filtering than the GeForce RTX 3080. (explain)
+Texel RateThe Radeon RX 6950 XT is a lot (about 57%) more effective at AF than the GeForce RTX 3080. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison